loopdash/loopdash/src/documents/pointing-your-domain-to-the-loopdash-server.md

 ---
 layout: layouts/default.njk
+title: Pointing Your Domain to the Loopdash Server - Loopdash
-h1: pointing your domain to the loopdash server
+h1: Pointing Your Domain to the Loopdash Server
 h2: Pointing Your Domain to the Loopdash Server
 description: A brief tutorial on how to point your DNS to Loopdash's server
 sitemap: